Florida Parenting Time & Visitation Lawyer

 At the law firm of Anne E. Raduns, P.A., we know that parents who agree on a parenting plan, rather than letting the court decide, are more likely to comply with the plan.
 We can help you create a plan that works.

-To schedule a consultation with Attorney Anne E. Raduns, call us in Ocala at 352-877-3786.
-Our firm represents clients throughout Central Florida.
+To schedule a consultation with Attorney Anne E. Raduns, call us at our Ocala office at (352) 310-8235.
+Our firm represents clients throughout Central Florida. ¡Hablamos Español!

 Parenting Plans Should Be Specific And Flexible